 Blackbaud data security incident

-We have been informed by Blackbaud, one of the world’s largest providers of customer relationship management services to non-profit and education organisations, that it has been affected by a data security breach.
+On 18 July 2020 we were informed by Blackbaud, one of the world’s largest providers of customer relationship management services to non-profit and education organisations, that it was affected by a data security breach.

-We understand that this breach has affected a number of Blackbaud’s customers, including The University of Manchester.
+We understand that this breach affected a number of Blackbaud’s customers, including The University of Manchester.

 No action is required in relation to this incident.